-In 2015, EU President Jean-Claude Juncker launched a new initiative in response to criticisms about the neglect of the ‘social dimension’ in the context of the various crises facing the EU at the time.
-In November 2017, the European Pillar of Social Rights was officially proclaimed, providing a new roadmap for the development of European welfare systems and associated citizen’s rights.
+In 2015, European Commission President Jean-Claude Juncker launched a new initiative in response to criticisms about the neglect of the ‘social dimension’ in the context of the various crises facing the EU at the time.
+In November 2017, the European Pillar of Social Rights was officially proclaimed, providing a new roadmap for the development of European welfare systems and associated citizens’ rights.

-The opinions have been divided between sceptics who fear that the Social Pillar will remain a toothless tiger, especially in the light of previous unsuccessful attempts to balance economic with social aims and optimists who see it as a potential window of opportunity for a new ambitious social agenda.
-Does the withdrawal of the UK make this agenda perhaps more likely to succeed?
+Opinions have been divided between sceptics, who fear that the Social Pillar will remain a toothless tiger – especially in the light of previous unsuccessful attempts to balance economic with social aims – and optimists, who see it as a potential window of opportunity for a new ambitious social agenda.
+Does the UK’s withdrawal from the EU make this agenda more likely to succeed?

 Britain’s historical relationship with EU social policy was never an enthusiastic one.
-Most notably, when the so-called Social Chapter was signed by 11 of the then 12 member states in 1989, setting up broad social policy objectives and giving the EU Commission clearer powers to impose social legislation, the UK government under Conservative John Major sought one of its many ‘opt outs’ of European integration.
-The UK only signed up to the chapter in 1997 under Toni Blair’s first Labour government.
-An analysis of the UK’s voting record in the EU Council and European Parliament revealed a clear pro-free market position.
+Most notably, when the so-called Social Chapter was signed by 11 of the then 12 Member States in 1989, setting up broad social policy objectives and giving the European Commission clearer powers to impose social legislation, the UK government under Conservative Prime Minister John Major sought one of its many ‘opt outs’ from European integration.
+The UK only signed up to the chapter in 1997 under Tony Blair’s first Labour government.
+An analysis of the UK’s voting record in the EU Council and European Parliament has revealed a clear pro-free market position.

-There was frequent British opposition to EU policies on budgetary policies (important for raising the necessary revenue for effective social initiatives) while favouring reductions in regulation and the simplification of legislation (cutting ‘red tape’).
-Even British MEPs belonging to the Socialist group in the EP supported more flexible labour market positions and voted, fore example, against the introduction of minimum wages across the EU.
+There was frequent British opposition to EU policies on budgetary measures (important for raising the necessary revenue for effective social initiatives), while support for reductions in regulation and the simplification of legislation (cutting ‘red tape’).
+Even British Labour MEPs belonging to the Socialist group in the European Parliament supported more flexible labour market positions and voted, for example, against the introduction of minimum wages across the EU.

-With the UK as an obstructing force gone, the prospects for progress on the social dimension might therefore not look as bad as some sceptics predict.
+With the UK gone as an obstructing force, the prospects for progress on the social dimension might therefore not look as bad as some sceptics predict.
 However, there are still other obstacles in the way.
-Welfare state diversity between member states has further increased with enlargement since the 2000s, rendering any attempts of harmonisation increasingly difficult.
-Social partnership, vital for any real social progress, has also been week in many of the newer member states.
+Welfare state diversity between Member States has further increased with enlargement since the 2000s, rendering attempts at harmonisation increasingly difficult.
+Social partnership, vital for any real social progress, has also been weak in many of the newer Member States.

 University of Edinburgh